-Three Common Microbiological Testing-Methods for Food Products
+Three Common Microbiological Testing Methods for Food Products

 These days, there is increased awareness among consumers for the safety of food products they consume.
-Consumers' growing demand for fresh and appropriate forms of products has led to the advance of food safety practices in the food industry.
-Moreover, the relatively high occurrence of outbreaks of foodborne diseases in many countries, including the developed ones, has resulted in increasing concern and intensive investigation of foodborne pathogens.
+Consumers' growing demand for fresh and appropriate forms of products has led to the advancement of food safety practices in the food industry.
+Moreover, the relatively high occurrence of outbreaks of foodborne diseases in many countries, including developed ones, has resulted in increasing concern and intensive investigation of foodborne pathogens.
 As a result, there is currently an increased demand for the microbiological testing of food products.

-Before performing a microbiology test, the analyst should know the necessity, purpose, and primary expectations underlying the test, the predicted certainty of identifying an issue, and possible results that may come out from the test.
+Before performing a microbiology test, the analyst should know the necessity, purpose, and primary expectations underlying the test along with the predicted certainty of identifying an issue, and possible results that may come out from the test.
 Accordingly, this will help understand the sampling procedure to be performed, the type of samples to be collected, the particular test method to be used, and appropriate actions to be taken before and after the test results are attained.

 Reasons for a Microbiology Test

-- Meet desired specifications for raw material, intermediate, and finished product,
+- meet desired specifications for raw material, intermediate, and finished product,

-- Identify risk factors,
+- identify risk factors,

-- Process verification, and
+- process verification, and

-- Confirm that regulatory guidelines are followed.
+- confirm that regulatory guidelines are followed.

 Why Microbiological Testing?

-Although microbiological testing is just one component of the food safety system and does not guarantee 100% product safety, but it is a prerequisite and integral part that must take place to ensure food safety.
-A microbiological testing can outline important information about a manufacturing process, processing environment, as well as a specific product batch.
+Although microbiological testing is just one component of the food safety system and does not guarantee 100% product safety, it is a prerequisite and integral part that must take place to ensure food safety.
+Microbiological testing can outline important information about a manufacturing process, processing environment, as well as a specific product batch.
 It also informs whether a sampling/testing procedure is correctly designed and finished following regulatory guidelines or not.

-However, one must understand that a microbiological testing cannot determine 100% safety from pathogens, as tests are done using samples, which are only a portion from the food products.
+However, one must understand that microbiological testing cannot determine 100% safety from pathogens, as tests are done using samples, which are only a portion of the food products.
 With microbiological testing, one can, mostly achieve that no pathogens are detected from the sample and/or, realize the levels of sensitivity and assurance provided by the testing procedures and sampling plans used.

 To ensure the optimum food quality, the manufacturers must also establish prerequisite programs including, Hazard Analysis Critical Control Point (HACCP), Good Manufacturing Practices (GMP), Recall Management, Traceability, and Sanitation Practices.